Alkamist/KeyboardMelee/README.md

 - **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W to angle it.
 - **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W to angle it.
 - **Down Smash/Down Aerial**: Use your index finger to press the ' Key.
+- **Charged Smashes**: You can press the Right Windows key to hold A right after doing a smash, which should make it charge while holding A. It is a little awkward so I've been thinking about making a modifier key somewhere that will charge smashes.
 - **Jab/Neutral Aerial**: Use your right thumb to press the Right Windows Key.
 Note that if you don't have a Right Windows key on your keyboard, you might need to do some button rebinds to put this somewhere else.
 - **Up Tilt**: Hold Caps Lock and use your right index finger to press the P key.
 - **Left Tilt**: Hold Caps Lock and use your right index finger to press the L key, use S or W to angle it.